wazum/sluggi/README.md

 ## What does it do?

 The extension …
-* removes the page slug edit button for all non-administrators and users who are not members of the whitelisted backend user groups (see Extension Configuration below), so they are unable to edit the whole page URL slug anymore (which is usually desired with different permissions), but only the URL segments of pages they have permission to edit
+* modifies the page slug field, so normal users can only edit the part of the page slug they have appropriate permissions on the related pages (see screenshot below)
+* allows administrators to restrict editing the page slug on certain pages
-* sets a fallback chain for page slug calculation as follows (the first nonempty value is used): the new 'Overwrite single URL segment' field (see Extension configuration below) > Alternative page title > Page title
+* sets a fallback chain for page slug calculation as follows (the first nonempty value is used): Alternative page title > Page title
 * configures a replacement of forward slashes (`/`) in the page slug with a hyphen (`-`) for new pages (existing pages are not affected as long as you don't recalculate the slugs)

 ![sluggi Features](Resources/Public/Screenshots/sluggi_features.png)